jundalisay/sp/content/en/research/indian/gospel/chapter-50b.md

 Sri Ramakrishna said again, by a sign, "I have seen that He and the one who dwells in my heart are one and the same Person."

+{{< r a="Narendra" >}}
-NARENDRA: "Yes, yes!
-Soham-I am He."
+Yes, yes!
+Soham-I am He.
+{{< /r >}}

 MASTER: "But only a line divides the two-that I may enjoy divine bliss."

+{{< r a="Narendra" >}}
-NARENDRA (to M.): "Great souls, even after their own liberation, retain the ego and experience the pleasure and pain of the body that they may help others to attain liberation.
+(to M.): "Great souls, even after their own liberation, retain the ego and experience the pleasure and pain of the body that they may help others to attain liberation.
 "It is like coolie work.
 We perform coolie work under compulsion, but great souls do so of their own sweet pleasure."
+{{< /r >}}

 Again all fell into silence.
 After a time Sri Ramakrishna resumed the conversation.

-MASTER (to Narendra and the others): "The roof is clearly visible; but it is extremely hard to reach it."
+MASTER (to Narendra and the others): "The roof is clearly visible; but it is extremely hard to reach it.
+But if someone who has already reached it drops down a rope, he can pull another person up.

-NARENDRA: "Yes, sir."

-MASTER: "But if someone who has already reached it drops down a rope, he can pull another person up.

 ## Different kinds of samādhi